 The supervisory boards of both banks are scheduled to hold long-planned meetings on Thursday, four people with knowledge of the matter told Reuters.
 The status of merger negotiations is expected to be discussed.

-A merged bank would have one fifth of the German retail banking market.
-Together the two banks currently employ 140,000 people worldwide - 91,700 in Deutsche and 49,000 in Commerzbank.
+It would have one fifth of the German retail banking market and together the banks employ 140,000 people worldwide, with Deutsche employing 91,700 people and Commerzbank 49,000.

 Other than Deutsche, Commerzbank is Germany's only remaining big publicly-traded bank, after a series of mergers.

-Commerzbank has also struggled to rebound, and German officials say it is vulnerable to a foreign takeover.
+Commerzbank, like Deutsche, has struggled to rebound, and German officials say it is vulnerable to a foreign takeover.
 If an international rival snapped it up, that would increase competition for Deutsche on its home turf.

-Initial reaction among analysts to a deal was sceptical.
+The initial analyst reaction to a deal was sceptical.